-- (1) TSA is committed to providing a work environment free from unlawful discrimination and where the contributions of all employees are supported and encouraged without regard to non-merit factors.
+(1) TSA is committed to providing a work environment free from unlawful discrimination and where the contributions of all employees are supported and encouraged without regard to non-merit factors.
 All conduct must be appropriate and supportive of a model work environment.
-For instance, engaging in discriminatory conduct, making disparaging remarks, expressing stereotypical views that reflect negatively on a particular group or individual, or displaying and/or distributing offensive materials that ridicule or defame a particular group is prohibited in the workplace. - (2) Every level of management, including supervisors, is required to provide positive leadership of and support for TSA's and DHS' Equal Employment Opportunity (EEO) policies and programs by ensuring that all agency programs, practices and activities are developed and administered in accordance with pertinent laws and agency policy prohibiting discrimination.
+For instance, engaging in discriminatory conduct, making disparaging remarks, expressing stereotypical views that reflect negatively on a particular group or individual, or displaying and/or distributing offensive materials that ridicule or defame a particular group is prohibited in the workplace.

+- (2) Every level of management, including supervisors, is required to provide positive leadership of and support for TSA's and DHS' Equal Employment Opportunity (EEO) policies and programs by ensuring that all agency programs, practices and activities are developed and administered in accordance with pertinent laws and agency policy prohibiting discrimination.
 Managers and supervisors must not engage in unlawful discrimination or inappropriate behavior in exercising their authority to take, direct others to take, recommend or approve any personnel action with respect to TSA employees and applicants.
 Managers and supervisors are responsible for ensuring a hospitable workplace free of discrimination, intimidation, and other offensive behaviors and materials, and may be subject to corrective action for failing to take prompt appropriate action to correct intimidating and/or offensive activity in the workplace. - (3) TSA prohibits reprisal and illegal discrimination against anyone on the basis of race, color, national origin, religion, age, sex, disability, sexual orientation, political affiliation, marital or parental status, or genetic information.
 Consistent with law, however, TSA may establish physical and mental ability or gender-based employment criteria when necessary to meet TSA's legal and operational mandate to perform security screening functions.
 In addition, TSA will not tolerate disparate treatment of individuals on the basis of characteristics not bearing on job performance or the statutory qualifications of the job. - (4) It is a violation of TSA policy to coerce, threaten, retaliate against, or interfere with any person in the exercise of his or her right to file a claim of illegal discrimination or his or her right to oppose any discriminatory practices or behavior.
-No employee shall be subject to retaliation for making a charge of discrimination, giving testimony, assisting, or otherwise participating in the EEO process; nor shall an employee be retaliated against for filing a grievance or participating in the grievance process, or raising his or her concerns regarding the workplace through other available means (e.g., Office of the Ombudsman, Office of Special Counsel, OIG).
+No employee shall be subject to retaliation for making a charge of discrimination, giving testimony, assisting, or otherwise participating in the EEO process; nor shall an employee be retaliated against for filing a grievance or participating in any process provided for in the Unitary Dispute Resolution System (UDRS), or raising his or her concerns regarding the workplace through other available means (e.g., Office of the Ombudsman, U.S. Office of Special Counsel, OIG).

-NOTE: TSA's Office of Civil Rights and Liberties is responsible for the EEO process at TSA.
+NOTE: TSA's Civil Rights Division is responsible for the EEO process at TSA.
+TSA's National Resolution Center (NRC) is responsible for administering the UDRS.